Book My Growth Assessment

 OWWA Cares Sub-Brand

 OWWA Cares is the community outreach arm of OWWA.
-The sub-brand extends the main identity with softer tones and a care-focused visual language, appearing across relief materials, volunteer uniforms, and community event signage.
+The sub-brand builds on the main look.
+It uses softer tones.
+It uses a care-focused style.
+You see it on relief materials and volunteer uniforms.
+You also see it on event signs.

 From Homeland to the World

-The OWWA rebrand now stands as a beacon of care, warmth, and unity, a modern emblem of support for Filipinos wherever they may be.
+The OWWA rebrand now stands for care, warmth, and unity.
+It is a modern emblem of support.
+It reaches Filipinos wherever they are.